biochain-ai/biochain-ai/rest-api-go/README.md

 It allows to create a new organization.
 ### removeOrg
 It allows to remove an organization.
 This deletes all the users related to it.
+### addToken
+This method allows to add a token into the active token list.
+This list is used to keep track of all the users logged in.
+### removeToken
+It alloes to remove a token at the and of the session.
+The token must be present in the list to be removed.

+### seeToken
+This is a DEBUG endpoint.
+It is used to print into the Rest server console the list of all the token related to the users logged in.